TOUR WITH US

 We will also have an exclusive visit to The Royal School of Needlework (based at Hampton Court) to enjoy a talk by a world expert on Tudor clothing and fashion, Eleri Lynn (author of Tudor Fashion) on how Anne used clothes to affirm the infant Elizabeth’s status and how, as adults, they both used fashion to impress.
 Afterwards, there will be free time to explore the palace and its extensive grounds and muse on the people who once roamed its corridors.

-DAY EIGHT: IMMORTALISING THE DYNASTY
+DAY EIGHT: LEGACY

 Twenty-five years after Anne Boleyn’s execution, the Boleyn falcon would once more take flight.
 This time, it was in the shape of her daughter, Elizabeth.